bstoop-github/sqldb-maintenance-pipeline/readme.md

 # Introduction
-Within this blog post you will be setting up a YAML pipeline that will perform maintenance on your SQL Azure databases.
+Within this repo you will be setting up a YAML pipeline that will perform maintenance on your SQL Azure databases.
 Creating and executing a stored procedure running on a scheduled base.

 Benefits of using Azure DevOps pipeline as your scheduler is that it is free,